 At a recent day of service event, a group of volunteers from S&P Global supported a data reporting and story-telling project with Sexual Assault Resource Agency (SARA), an organization focused on eradicating sexual violence through advocacy, education, and counseling.
 The team developed a new approach to fundraising and awareness messaging for SARA by reviewing their already robust metrics and helping them identify key points to utilize in telling stories through data.
 The SARA team left with a deeper understanding of their metrics and data, along with tools for crafting a compelling narrative to potential funders, while the volunteers from S&P gained knowledge about the deep impact of the prevention work taking place in their community.
-Stay tuned for our upcoming case study that takes a deeper dive into how the team helped turned data into tangible stories!
+Read more here.

 Fidelity Investments & The Research Triangle Foundation of North Carolina

 Although the Fidelity Investment team was located near the Research Triangle Foundation of North Carolina, the organizations first worked together through a skills-based volunteer program focused on technology.
 The Salesforce integration project offered an opportunity for both the corporate and nonprofit teams to learn from each other and share knowledge.
 In addition to gaining a deeper understanding of the Salesforce platform, both organizations walked away with a new appreciation for agile project methodology, taking this emerging project management process back to their respective organizations for future technology implementations.